Title 1 Family Literacy Program

 Home Visits provide a means for delivering literacy instruction in a familiar setting and to emphasize that parents are the child's first and most important teacher.

-- Families who reside in the Northside Independent School District Title 1 attendance area and have children birth through age five.
+- Families who reside in the Northside Independent School District Title 1 attendance area and have children birth through age eight.

 6901 Shadow Mist San Antonio, TX 78238

 John Glenn Elementary 2385 Horal Dr. San Antonio, TX 78227